Thibka/multiloader/README.md

 });
 ```

-Files properties will be accessible like so:
+Files properties will then be accessible like so:

 *   Textures
     *   `MultiLoader.files.ground.texture`